lorenwest/node-monitor/README.md

 Introduction
 ------------

-Node-monitor is an npm module that lets you monitor your running Node.js app servers.
+Node-monitor is a library for remote monitoring and control of your Node.js app servers.

+Like JMX in the Java world, node-monitor comes with a handful of general monitors, and allows you to create custom monitors for your application.

+These monitors can be scripted using JavaScript, or placed onto a dashboard.

 Project Guidelines
 ------------------